 Jeff Hardy can consider himself lucky that the man across the ring from him on his lowest night was Sting.
 On the one hand, it’s tragic that Jeff didn’t get to go out there and tear it up with a legend like Sting, but who knows how much uglier this could have been had someone not as professional as Sting was in there.
 A lesser man could have lost his cool completely, been stiff out of spite, and looked to hurt Jeff.

-Sting, although rightfully annoyed at the situation, took it to the finish, didn’t carry on beyond a peeved look on his face, and voiced his frustration with an “I agree!” to the cries of “bullshit” at the end of the show.
+Although rightfully annoyed at the situation, Sting took it to the finish, didn’t carry on beyond a peeved look on his face, and voiced his frustration with an “I agree!” to the cries of “bullshit” at the end of the show.
 If it was going to be anyone across from Jeff that night, it appears that Sting was the best man for him.

 Even classier than how Sting handled himself that night is how he looks back on it and Jeff Hardy as a person.
 It would be understandable if he had lingering disappointment towards Jeff, even if he just kept it internally going forward.
 But Sting has nothing but love for Jeff Hardy.